Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

 (ME): $q(B)\times q(E)=0 $ for any marking reachable from $q_0$ is an invariant.

 The Petri Net Figure~\ref{mutex-param} has still 3 invariants directly deduced from 3 semiflows.
 The semiflows $f_1$ and $f_2$ are unchanged from Figure~\ref{mutex}; the third semiflow $sem_2$ is different and such that: $sem_2(B)=x$, $sem_2(E)=y$, $sem_2($\textbf{S}$)=1$, $sem_2(p)=0$ for any other place $p$.
-For any reachable marking $q$ from $q_0$,we have: